 Myth#4: entrepreneurs live a very easy life

-Indeed, entrepreneurs don’t have to report superiors.
-Once you entered in the entrepreneurship world, you will find that it is a very demanding job.
+Indeed, entrepreneurs don’t have to report to superiors.
+Once you enter the entrepreneurship world, you will find that it is a very demanding job.
 Sometimes you have to work 12 to 15 hours a day.
 You can’t take any leave because it’s your own business and you can’t afford the loss.
 You have to work harder than those who work 9-5 jobs.

-Myth#5: entrepreneurs need a proper plan while starting business
+Myth#5: entrepreneurs need a proper plan while starting a business

 Some entrepreneurs may have a clear goal or plan, but the majority of entrepreneurs have no idea how to start a business.
 Many times they don’t know what they may end up in. entrepreneurship is a flexible and never-ending process.
 As an entrepreneur, you have to create your future.

 Myth#6: entrepreneurs are born not made

 Most people stick to their job even if they hate doing it and refuse to start their own business.
 They just say, ‘I am not born an entrepreneur.
 Entrepreneurs start from zero and become billionaires.
 A person who has an open mind, courage, desire to change the world, convert a problem into an opportunity can become an entrepreneur.

 Myth#7: entrepreneurs need a big idea